If you want to understand what is Observability, its importance, its benefits, and its components, this guide is for you.

 By analyzing traces, developers can identify bottlenecks, understand the impact of different components on the system’s performance, and troubleshoot issues.

-Open source distributed Tracing tools like Jaeger or Zipkin can show the sequence of spans as a timeline, making it easier to understand the flow and latency of requests.
+Open source distributed tracing tools like Jaeger or Zipkin can show the sequence of spans as a timeline, making it easier to understand the flow and latency of requests.

 How Does Observability Work?